 The furniture is often sold with retrospective volume discounts based on aggregate sales over a 12 month period.
-Revenue from these sales is recognised based on the price specified in the contract, net of the estimated volume discounts.
+Revenue from furniture sales is recognised based on the contract price, net of the estimated volume discounts.
 Accumulated experience is used to estimate and provide for the discounts, using the expected value method, and revenue is only recognised to the extent that it is highly probable that a significant reversal will not occur.
 A refund liability (included in trade and other payables) is recognised for expected volume discounts payable to customers in relation to sales made until the end of the reporting period.
-No significant element of financing is deemed present as the sales are made with a credit term of 30 days, which is consistent with market practice.
-The group's obligation to repair or replace faulty products under the standard warranty terms is recognised as a provision, see note-36.
+Since the furniture sales are made with a credit term of 30 days, there is no significant element of financing.
+The group's obligation to repair or replace faulty products under the standard warranty terms is recognised as a provision, see note 36.
+A receivable is recognised when the goods are delivered, since this is the point in time when the consideration is unconditional because only the passage of time is required before the payment is due.